 Each of your Agent Legend campaigns may necessitate a different approach.
 That being said, here are a few best practices and trends to improve your response rates.

-Are your prospects more likely to open the email on a desktop computer or on a mobile device?
+Are your leads more likely to open the email on a desktop computer or on a mobile device?
 Mobile email clients usually show fewer characters on the subject line and preheader text.
 To keep from getting your subject cut off, keep subject lines short.
 If you’re not sure, it’s a safe assumption that your email will be opened on a mobile device.
 The table below shows open and clickthrough rates for mobile devices and desktop computers.
 In 2019, 41.11% of all real estate related emails were opened on a mobile device, and that number increases significantly every year.

 OK, mobile is important.
 So, how short is the perfect subject line?